BitMax Token (BTMX) Tops 24 Hour Volume of $13.93 Million

-BitMax Token (CURRENCY:BTMX) traded up 7% against the dollar during the twenty-four hour period ending at 17:00 PM ET on November 14th.
-BitMax Token has a market capitalization of $1.22 billion and approximately $13.93 million worth of BitMax Token was traded on exchanges in the last day.
-One BitMax Token coin can currently be purchased for approximately $1.85 or 0.00003421 BTC on major exchanges.
-Over the last week, BitMax Token has traded 35.9% higher against the dollar.
+BitMax Token (CURRENCY:BTMX) traded up 7% against the US dollar during the 24 hour period ending at 7:00 AM ET on November 19th.
+One BitMax Token coin can now be purchased for approximately $1.85 or 0.00003421 BTC on exchanges.
+Over the last seven days, BitMax Token has traded 35.9% higher against the US dollar.
+BitMax Token has a market cap of $1.22 billion and approximately $13.93 million worth of BitMax Token was traded on exchanges in the last day.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.